 - Riley and Jonesy the hockey players from Letterkenny have a tendency to do this whenever they cross paths with Wayne and Daryl, though the latter two usually convince them not to or just make them so mad that they leave.
 In "Hockey Players" they do throw down baseballs gloves to show they mean business.
 They also mention this being done on their behalf by a family member or first date after somebody insults them, and they're not too keen on actually going through with it.

 - Blake's 7.
 Used for a Visual Pun in "Power".
 When Avon challenges the leader of a primitive tribe, he uses as his choice of weapon an actual gauntlet!
 Which he then uses to pick up a live heliofusion rod and disintegrate the other guy's sword.

 - In Prince Caspian, Peter delivers a formal challenge to King Miraz, in which he establishes his credentials as High King, lists the crimes for which he plans to hold Miraz accountable, declares his intention to "prove upon your Lordship's body" Caspian's rightful claim to the throne, and concludes by giving the year as the first year of Caspian's reign as though his victory is a forgone conclusion.

-- Fingolfin, one of the many, many tragic heroes in Tolkien's massive backstory, challenged Satan to personal combat at the gates of Hell:
+- Fingolfin of The Silmarillion, one of the many, many tragic heroes in Tolkien's massive Backstory, challenged Morgoth to personal combat at the gates of Hell: